“Hey Alexa, how late is Target open?”

 The use of smart speakers and virtual assistants is altering our daily lives and how we obtain information on the Web.
 For example, it is expected that over half of all searches will be conducted using voice this year.

 For the general public, searching has never been easier.
-However, for digital marketers, Siri, Alexa, and Google Home are revolutionizing our approach to SEO.
+However, for digital marketers, Siri, Alexa, and Google Home are revolutionizing our approach to SEO for voice search.

 (Note: Microsoft Cortana is another virtual assistant, but we chose not to mention it because of its low usage.)